bizz84/flutter-tips-and-tricks/tips/0142-flutter-run-flavor/index.md

 When you run your Flutter app, you can add a `--flavor` argument.

-To get the flavor at runtime, read the `FLUTTER_APP_FLAVOR` environment variable.
+To get the flavor at runtime, import `services.dart` and read the `appFlavor` global variable.

 This will return a string that you can map to a type-safe enum.